sebastiansauer/sebastiansaueracademic/content/authors/admin/_index.md

 ---

-Sebastian Sauer is a professor with a focus on data science and statistics at the University of applied sciences Ansbach.
+Sebastian Sauer is a professor with a focus on cognitive psychology and data science at the University of Applied Sciences Ansbach.
-His research interests include applied machine learning, didactics of statistics, mindfulness, and social media analysis.
+His research interests include applying machine learning to social science questions, didactics of statistics, mindfulness, and social media analysis.
 He thinks that science is obligated to truth and the social good.
 And in particular, each scientist is also citizen and should strive to defend and support basic ethical principles.
 For the moment, this includes lending a voice to the cause of Ukraine in her struggle to fight off the Russian invasion 🇺🇦.